Science journalism: Criticism

-Science journalists keep the public informed of scientific advancements and assess the appropriateness of scientific research.
-However, this work comes with a set of criticisms.
 Science journalists regularly come under criticism for misleading reporting of scientific stories.
-All three groups of scientists, journalists, and the public often criticize science journalism for bias and inaccuracies.
+All three groups of scientists, journalists and the public often criticize science journalism for bias and inaccuracies.
 However, with the increasing collaborations online between science journalists there may be potential with removing inaccuracies.

 The 2010 book Merchants of Doubt by historians of science Naomi Oreskes and Erik M. Conway argues that in topics like the global warming controversy, tobacco smoking, acid rain, DDT and ozone depletion, contrarian scientists have sought to "keep the controversy alive" in the public arena by demanding that reporters give false balance to the minority side.
 Very often, such as with climate change, this leaves the public with the impression that disagreement within the scientific community is much greater than it actually is.
-Science is based on experimental evidence, testing and not dogma, and disputation is a normal activity.
+Science is based on experimental evidence and testing, and disputation is a normal activity.

 Scholars have criticized science journalists for: